MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-table-keys.md

 ## Defining new keys

 You define keys in AL code of a table object or table extension object.

+- A secondary key in a table extension object can include either fields from the table object it extends only or fields from the table extension object only.
+You can't mix fields from the base table object and and table extension object in a key definition.
+- Secondary keys that include fields the base table object are added to the base table in SQL Server able fields are adare

 To define keys, add the `keys` keyword after the `fields` definition, and then add a `key` keyword for each key:

 ```AL
 keys